 - 1. Poweroff your machine. - 2.
 Insert your Xilinx VCU118 FPGA into an open PCIe slot in the machine.
-Also, ensure that the SW16 switches on the FPGA are set to 0101 to enable QSPI flashing over JTAG (i.e., position 1 = 0, position 2 = 1, position 3 = 0, and position 4 = 1.
+Also, ensure that the SW16 switches on the board are set to 0101 to enable QSPI flashing over JTAG (i.e., position 1 = 0, position 2 = 1, position 3 = 0, and position 4 = 1.
 Having the switch set to the side of the position label indicates 0.) - 3.
 Attach any additional power cables between the FPGA and the host machine.
 For the VCU118, this is usually ATX 4-pin peripheral power (NOT PCIe power) from the system's PSU, attached to the FPGA via the "ATX Power Supply Adapter Cable" that comes with the VCU118. - 4.
 Attach the USB cable between the FPGA and the host machine for JTAG. - 5.
 Boot the machine. - 6.
-Obtain an existing bitstream tar file for your FPGA by opening the bitstream\tar URL listed under xilinx\vcu118\firesim\rocket\singlecore\4GB\no\nic in the following file: deploy/sample-backupconfigs/sample\config\hwdb.yaml. - 7.
+Obtain an existing bitstream tar file for your FPGA by opening the bitstream_tar URL listed under xilinx_vcu118_firesim_rocket_singlecore_4GB_no_nic in the following file: deploy/sample-backup-configs/sample_config_hwdb.yaml. - 7.
 Extract the .tar.gz file to a known location.
-Inside, you will find three files; the one we are currently interested in will be called firesim.mcs.
-Note the full path of this firesim.mcs file for the next step. - 8.
+Inside, you will find four files; the ones we are currently interested in will be called firesim.mcs and firesim_secondary.mcs.
+Note the full path of the firesim.mcs and firesim_secondary.mcs files for the next step. - 8.
 Open Vivado Lab and click "Open Hardware Manager".
 Then click "Open Target" and "Auto connect". - 9.
 Right-click on your FPGA and click "Add Configuration Memory Device".
-For a Xilinx VCU118, choose mt25qu01g-spi-x1\x2\x4 as the Configuration Memory Part.
+For a Xilinx VCU118, choose mt25qu01g-spi-x1_x2_x4_x8 as the Configuration Memory Part.
 Click "OK" when prompted to program the configuration memory device. - 10.
-For Configuration file, choose the firesim.mcs file from step 7. - 11.
+For Configuration file, choose the firesim.mcs file from step 7 and for Configuration file 2, choose the firesim_secondary.mcs file from step 7. - 11.
 Uncheck "Verify" and click OK. - 12.
+Right-click on your FPGA and click "Boot from Configuration Memory Device".

-When programming the configuration memory device is completed, power off your machine fully (i.e., the FPGA should completely lose power). - 13.
+- 13. When programming the configuration memory device is completed, power off your machine fully (i.e., the FPGA should completely lose power).
+Then, set the SW16 switches on the board to 0001 to set the board to automatically program the FPGA from the QSPI at boot (i.e., position 1 = 0, position 2 = 0, position 3 = 0, and position 4 = 1.
+Having the switch set to the side of the position label indicates 0.)) - 14.
 Cold-boot the machine.
-A cold boot is required for the FPGA to be successfully re-programmed from its flash. - 14.
+A cold boot is required for the FPGA to be successfully re-programmed from its flash. - 15.
 Once the machine has booted, run the following to ensure that your FPGA is set up properly: